quasarframework/quasar/docs/src/pages/vue-components/form.md

 ::: warning
 Please be aware of the following:
 * QForm hooks into QInput, QSelect or QField wrapped components
-* QInput, QSelect or QField wrapped components must use the inner validation (NOT the external one).
+* QInput, QSelect or QField wrapped components must use the internal validation (NOT the external one).
 * If you want to take advantage of the `reset` functionality, then be sure to also capture the `@reset` event on QForm and make its handler reset all of the wrapped components models.
 :::